golestaniBBLab/MCAI/README.md

 ```

 # Processing the data
 This toolbox operates as an extension of TASH.
 Heschl’s gyrus masks obtained from the toolbox are thus mandatory.
-Follow the User Manual of TASH to get them!
+Follow the User Manual of [TASH Toolbox](https://github.com/golestaniBBLab/TASH) to get them!\

 The following Concavity Indexes are extracted using MCAI:

 * MCAI_[lh,rh]_total MCAI values independent of orientation